yeozhenhao/Angels_Mortals_Matching_algorithm/README.md

 ### If you're looking for the Angels & Mortals Telegram Bot
-Please see my other repository here:\
+Please see my other Python repository here:\
 https://github.com/yeozhenhao/Angels_Mortals_bot